TheTechRun/Simple-i3/README.md

 # Simple-i3
 A user friendly i3 setup that I made for family memebers that I decided to share with you!

-Dependencies: dmenu, dunst, i3-wm, nitrogen, polybar, rofi, starship, xorg, and termial of your choice.
+Dependencies: dmenu, dunst, git, i3, nitrogen, polybar, rofi, starship, xorg, and terminal of your choice.

-Optional Dependencies: picom, lightdm, and slick-greeter.
+OPTIONAL Dependencies: greenclip, picom, light-locker, lightdm, slick-greeter, and xautolock.

+Apps connected on desktop: chromium, nemo, gnome-text-editor,

 You can download the install script and make it executable or just copy and paste in terminal.